-58. As soon as practically possible following the Board of Examiners meeting referred to in section 55, the Deans' Office must prepare a report showing the academic status of each student and distribute the report to all members of faculty.

-59. The Studies Committee shall review the results of the report of student standing referred to in section 58 and a) at the end of the fall semester shall compile a list of students in academic trouble, who will then be contacted by the Associate Dean Academic;

-b) identify, and give notice to, any students who are entitled to supplemental exams in accordance with the Academic Regulations;

-c) identify any students who at the end of their academic year have either:

-i) not met the standard for supplemental work, or

-ii) received one grade of less than 50 % and otherwise meet the applicable standard for graduation and direct the Associate Dean Academic to call a meeting of the Board of Examiners to consider the appropriate action to take in respect of such students; and d) prepare a report to faculty.
+- 58. As soon as practically possible following the Board of Examiners meeting referred to in section 55, the Associate Dean Academic's Office must prepare a report showing the academic results and status of each student and distribute to the Studies Committee for review. - 59.
+The Studies Committee shall review each student's standing referred to in section 58 and - a) at the end of the fall semester shall compile a list of students in academic trouble, who will then be contacted by the Associate Dean Academic; - b) identify, and give notice to, any students who are entitled to supplemental exams in accordance with the Academic Regulations; - c) identify any students who at the end of their academic year have either: - i) not met the standard for supplemental work, or - ii) received one grade of less than 50 % and otherwise meet the applicable standard for graduation and direct the Associate Dean Academic to call a meeting of the Board of Examiners to consider the appropriate action to take in respect of such students; and

-60. The Associate Dean Academic may, at any time, call a meeting of or request an electronic vote by the Board of Examiners to consider student or grading issues.
+- d) prepare a report to faculty. - 60.
+The Associate Dean Academic may, at any time, call a meeting of or request an electronic vote by the Board of Examiners to consider student or grading issues.
 However, where an electronic vote is called for, any two members of the Board of Examiners may call for an inperson meeting, in which case the decision shall not be made by electronic vote.